mikro-orm/mikro-orm/docs/docs/guide/02-relationships.md

 updatedAt = new Date();
 ```

-> If you use the default `reflect-metadata` provider, you need to provide explicit type annotation, e.g. `createdAt: Date = new Date()`.
-With `ts-morph` we get correct type inference even without it.

 The `onUpdate` option here will be executed during the `flush` operation if the ORM detects the entity was updated.
 For create query, we depend on the property initializers - we already said that the ORM will never call your entity constructor when creating managed entities, so it is safe to use it like this.

 ## Custom base entity